RAID (Redundant Arrays of Independent Disks)

-RAID-2 consists of bit-level striping using a Hamming Code parity.
-RAID-3 consists of byte-level striping with a dedicated parity.
+RAID-2 consists of bit-level stripping using a Hamming Code parity.
+RAID-3 consists of byte-level striping with dedicated parity.
 These two are less commonly used.

-RAID-6 is a recent advancement which contains a distributed double parity, which involves block-level striping with 2 parity bits instead of just 1 distributed across all the disks.
+RAID-6 is a recent advancement that contains a distributed double parity, which involves block-level stripping with 2 parity bits instead of just 1 distributed across all the disks.
 There are also hybrid RAIDs, which make use of more than one RAID levels nested one after the other, to fulfill specific requirements.